Woolly mammoth: Life history

 The best-preserved head of a frozen adult specimen, that of a male nicknamed the "Yukagir mammoth", shows that woolly mammoths had temporal glands between the ear and the eye.
 This feature indicates that, like bull elephants, male woolly mammoths entered "musth", a period of heightened aggressiveness.
 The glands are used especially by males to produce an oily substance with a strong smell called temporin.
-Their fur may have helped in spreading the scent further.
+Their fur may have helped spread the scent further.
+This was confirmed by a 2023 study that compared the testosterone level in the dentine of an adult African elephant tusk with that of a male woolly mammoth.

 Palaeopathology

 Evidence of several different bone diseases has been found in woolly mammoths.
 The most common of these was osteoarthritis, found in 2% of specimens.
-One specimen from Switzerland had several fused vertebrae as a result of this condition.
+One specimen from Switzerland had several fused vertebrae due to this condition.
 The "Yukagir mammoth" had suffered from spondylitis in two vertebrae, and osteomyelitis is known from some specimens.
 Several specimens have healed bone fractures, showing that the animals had survived these injuries.
-An abnormal number of cervical vertebrae has been found in 33% of specimens from the North Sea region, probably due to inbreeding in a declining population.
+Likewise, spondyloarthropathy has also been identified in woolly mammoth remains.
+An extra number of cervical vertebrae has been found in 33% of specimens from the North Sea region, probably due to a drop in numbers and subsequent inbreeding.
+Vertebral lesions in woolly mammoths have been speculated to have resulted from nutritional stress.
+Woolly mammoth ribs have also been shown to contain pathologies, including healed fractures and osteoporosis.
 Parasitic flies and protozoa were identified in the gut of the calf "Dima".

 Distortion in the molars is the most common health problem found in woolly mammoth fossils.
 Sometimes, the replacement was disrupted, and the molars were pushed into abnormal positions, but some animals are known to have survived this.
 Teeth from Britain showed that 2% of specimens had periodontal disease, with half of these containing caries.
 The teeth sometimes had cancerous growths.